HangfireIO/Hangfire.Documentation/quick-start.rst

 Fire-and-forget
 ^^^^^^^^^^^^^^^^

 This is the main background job type, persistent message queues are used to handle it.
-Once you create a fire-and-forget job, it is being saved to its queue (``"default"`` by default, but multiple queues supported).
+Once you create a fire-and-forget job, it is saved to its queue (``"default"`` by default, but multiple queues supported).
 The queue is listened by a couple of dedicated workers that fetch a job and perform it.

 .. code-block:: c#